 You are all familiar with the typical brick and mortar shops, the kind where you walk in, select your goods, pay at the counter and take your goods.

-Now these businesses have realized the potential of Internet and have started reaching out to a wider audience by setting up websites for their shops.
+Now, these businesses have realized the potential of the Internet and have started reaching out to a wider audience by setting up websites for their shops.

-The best example of Brick and Click retail is TATA owned electronic showroom chain Croma.
-They began with a brick and mortar shop which spread throughout the country garnering loyal customers for over a decade.
-Recently they started advertising their products through croma.com website and now even have a dedicated online shopping portal called tatacliq.com
+The best example of Brick and Click retail is TATA-owned electronic showroom chain Croma.
+They began with a brick-and-mortar shop which spread throughout the country garnering loyal customers for over a decade.
+Recently they started advertising their products through the croma.com website and now even have a dedicated online shopping portal called tatacliq.com

 C) Virtual Malls